megpatakota/statistical_analysis/presentation.md

 ### Content
 **The Data:**
-- Customers who cancelled a booking: ~XX% churn
+- Customers who cancelled a booking: Higher churn
-- Customers who never cancelled: ~XX% churn
+- Customers who never cancelled: Lower churn

 **Insight:** Cancellation is a strong predictor of future churn—and an intervention opportunity

 ### Visual
-- **Two-bar comparison chart** with stark contrast
-- Non-cancellers in green, cancellers in red
-- Consider adding a "warning sign" icon next to the cancellation bar
-- Show the percentage point difference prominently
+📓 **USE NOTEBOOK CELL 15 OUTPUT (THIRD CHART):**
+- The rightmost bar chart showing "Churn Rate by Cancellation"
+- Two bars: No (0) vs Yes (1)
+- Clear colour contrast (green vs red)
+- Percentage labels on each bar

+**Export:** Screenshot or crop the THIRD bar chart (Cancellation) from Cell 15's 3-panel output

 ### Speaker Notes
 > "Now this third finding is perhaps the most immediately actionable.
 Look at the difference between customers who have cancelled a booking versus those who haven't.
 >
-> Customers who cancel are nearly twice as likely to churn completely.
+> Customers who cancel are significantly more likely to churn completely.
 Now, why might that be?
 Well, cancellation often signals something went wrong—maybe they found a better deal elsewhere, maybe their plans changed and we didn't make rebooking easy enough, maybe they were dissatisfied with something in the booking process.
 >
 > But here's the opportunity: cancellation is an observable event.
 It happens in our system, we know exactly when it happens, and we know who it happens to.
 That means cancellation is an early warning signal we can actually act on.
 >